Hanabi162/OCR_Truck_License-Plate/README.md

 2. Adjust the parameters in `parameters.py` as needed.
 3. Run the script to start processing!

+## License
+This project is open-source, and you can use, modify, and distribute it under the terms specified in the LICENSE file included in this repository.

 With this robust system, you can extend the functionality and adapt it to various use cases in license plate recognition.